rcl9/Canada-Remote-Systems-and-RCPM--A-Potted-History/ReadMe.md

 - 16 workstations online at all times, accessible through two phone numbers.
 Mac, IBM and CP/M users will all call one of these phone numbers and will have access to all software .

-- 4 File servers , with online capacity of some 500+ Megabytes .
+- 4 File servers , with online capacity of some 500+ Megabytes.
 Some 50 megabytes will be used internally here, but that will still leave you 450+ megabytes online at all times .
 We expect to allocate about 50 meg each to Mac Users and CP/M users and the balance to the MS/PC Dos World.

 - PCBOARD software